 How to Make Baklava

-Phyllo dough is sold frozen as this is the best way to keep it fresh over the long term.
+Sheets of phyllo dough are sold frozen, this being the best way to keep it fresh.

-You will need to thaw the dough in the fridge overnight, and then bring it to room temperature as and when you are ready to start working with it.
+Thaw the dough in the fridge overnight, and then bring it to room temperature when you are ready to use it.